Last Updated on December 24, 2022 by Natalia

-One of the highlights of staying here is making use of the rooftop restaurant and enjoying the views of the city.
+One of the highlights of staying here in your two day Jodhpur itinerary is making use of the rooftop restaurant and enjoying the views of the city.
 Rooms at the property are relatively basic but have everything you need.
-Air-conditioned rooms do cost slightly more, but still don’t break the bank.

 The only downside of the property is that it’s located a bit of a distance from most of the main attractions, but thankfully tuk-tuks and taxis are relatively cheap.
-Prices start from $3 USD (255 rupees) per night for a dorm or $9 USD (680 rupees) per night for a private room.
+Prices start from 255 rupees per night for a dorm or 680 rupees per night for a private room.

 Tanu Guest House